Legend-of-iPhoenix/iChat/docs/basics.md

 ## Banning Users
 If you are using the default firebase rules, you can ban a user by adding their username to the keys in `/iChat/banned/`.

-## Disabling iChat Tracking
-iChat uses Google Analytics to see which sites are using it.
-We understand that this is a feature that many site owners will want to disable.
-To disable this, change `<script src="https://legend-of-iphoenix.github.io/iChat/js/iChat.min.js"></script>` in the HTML embed to `<script src="https://legend-of-iphoenix.github.io/iChat/js/iChat.min.js?notracking"></script>`.